xframes-project/xframes-website/docs/other-languages.md

 ### WebAssembly

 XFrames also runs in the browser via WebAssembly and WebGPU.
-See the [WASM example](https://github.com/andreamancuso/xframes/tree/main/packages/dear-imgui/examples/cra-example) for details.
+See the [WASM / Browser Guide](/docs/wasm-guide) for build instructions and a complete walkthrough.